Generic Name: pramipexole (pram i PEX ole)

 Mirapex is used to treat symptoms of Parkinson's disease, such as stiffness, tremors, muscle spasms, and poor muscle control.
 Mirapex is also used to treat restless legs syndrome (RLS).

-Only the immediate-release tablet (Mirapex) is approved to treat RLS.
-The extended-release tablet (Mirapex ER) is approved to treat both Parkinson's symptoms and RLS.
+Immediate-release tablet (Mirapex) is approved to treat either Parkinson symptoms or RLS.
+The extended-release tablet (Mirapex ER) is only approved to treat Parkinson symptoms.

 Some people taking Mirapex have fallen asleep during normal daytime activities such as working, talking, eating, or driving.
 You may fall asleep suddenly, even after feeling alert.
 Tell your doctor if you have any problems with daytime sleepiness or drowsiness.
 If you are unsure of how this medicine will affect you, be careful if you drive or do anything that requires you to be awake and alert.